Nitishjha7/code-guardian/docs/TECHNICAL_SPEC.md

 ### Near-term (fits current architecture, ordered by effort/impact)

-1. **Static analysis fused into `security_audit`** — run Bandit (Python) /
+1. ~~**Static analysis fused into `security_audit`**~~ — ✅ **done**
-   Semgrep (multi-language) as a subprocess inside the existing tool, merge their findings with the LLM's into the same `Finding` schema.
-This is the single highest-leverage addition: it turns "an LLM that might miss things" into "an LLM plus a deterministic scanner that can't miss its own rules," with no graph or schema change.
+   (`app/agents/static_analysis.py`).
+Bandit runs as a subprocess inside the existing tool and its findings merge into the same `Finding` schema; no graph or schema change beyond one `source` field.
+Semgrep would slot in as one more `_run_*` function of the same shape.

+   Measured on the vulnerable-Python demo: **8 raw findings deduplicate to 5**, of which **3 are confirmed by both engines** (`llm+bandit:B608`, `B324`, `B105`).
+Agreement escalates severity — the MD5 finding the LLM rated *High* became *Critical* once Bandit independently flagged it HIGH/HIGH — and Bandit contributed two SQL-injection sites the LLM had missed.
+That is the fusion argument holding up in practice, not in principle.

+   Two implementation details worth knowing: Bandit's `code` field returns *numbered context lines*, so the offending line must be selected by `line_number` rather than taken first (doing the latter both misleads the reader and breaks dedup); and dedup matches by *containment* of the normalised line, because the LLM quotes an expression while the scanner reports the whole statement.
 2. **Risk score** — a weighted score (`Finding` severities already sorted in `collect_node`, plus diff size) computed once, no new dependency.
 Turns the report from "here are some findings" into a single number a reviewer can